apps-entials/jass-entials/README.md

   </a>
 </p>

-jass-entials is an android app that will provide the user with multiple Jass variations: Schieber, Coiffeur, Sidi Barahni.
+jass-entials is an android app that will provide the user with multiple Jass variations: Schieber, Coiffeur, Sidi Barrani.

 It is currently in development...